 As a caretaker, we'll count on you to help us ensure that 100% (or as close as possible) of the cats in a colony are TNR'd, and that any newcomers down the line are also helped.
 Caretakers agree to also support the cats in the colony by providing food, shelter, and watch for any signs of illness or injury that might need to be addressed.
-We have over 1,200 registered colony caretakers!
+We have over 1,400 registered caretakers!

 What Are Spay Days?

-One Saturday a month, our participating veterinarians and volunteers meet and perform spays and neuters on the feral or farm cats that have been previously registered as a colony with Cats Anonymous.
+One Saturday a month, our participating veterinarians and volunteers meet and perform spays and neuters on the feral or farm cats that have been previously registered with Cats Anonymous.
 In addition, there are weekly clinics on Wednesdays, and a few appointments available at participating voucher program clinic for previously registered colonies.
 Feral cats are trapped in humane live traps the night before, and cats that can be handled are also placed in traps prior to their appointment time.
 It's the safest way to transport the cats and to administer the necessary medications.

 After surgery, the cats are taken to a recovery room where they stay until a veterinarian says it's safe for them to leave.
 The cats stay in the traps overnight and are released back into their previous surroundings the next day.
 The number of cats that can be spayed or neutered on one day varies by how many are scheduled and how many are able to be trapped.
 It can range from 20 to 100.

-Feral Cat Colony Caretakers
+Feral Cat Caretakers